bobmonsour/bobmonsour.com/src/posts/node-cli-of-my-dreams.md

 ## 3. It's good to seek advice from others

 After all this, I decided to reach out to a couple of people in the Eleventy community that I trust and have a lot more web development experience than I do.
 The suggestions were mixed, but one thing struck a chord.
-It came from [Chris Burnell](https://chrisburnell.com/), and it was a reference to some work that [Rob Knight](https://rknight.me/) had done to support [his blogging workflow](https://rknight.me/blog/my-blogging-workflow/) (which is a lot more involved than mine).
+It came from [Chris Burnell](https://chrisburnell.com/), and it was a reference to some work that [Robb Knight](https://rknight.me/) had done to support [his blogging workflow](https://rknight.me/blog/my-blogging-workflow/) (which is a lot more involved than mine).
 He had built a CLI using the [commander](https://github.com/tj/commander.js#readme) and [inquirer](https://github.com/SBoudrias/Inquirer.js/blob/main/packages/inquirer/README.md) packages.
 This sounded like a reasonable path to investigate.
 Off I went to read the docs and watch some videos.

 <div id="section4"></div>